kaleb-white/eggbert-analytics/docs/name_conventions.md

 ### DB (some just a reminder / definition)

+#### generation

+The creation of sql to save an object, fetch an object, create a view, etc.

+#### execution

+Interacting with the database to act on generated sql.

 #### parameterized statement

 A parameterized statement is a method of preventing SQL injection by first sending a query to the db with the SQL statement with some variable representing successive parameters, i.e. `client.query('INSERT INTO myTable (column1, column2) VALUES ($1, $2)', ['value1', 'value2'])` in node-postgres.